Nursing (NURS) 517

 By the end of NURS 517, you will be able to:

-- diagnose health conditions based on clinical and laboratory data.
+- Diagnose health conditions based on clinical and laboratory data.

-- outline the role(s) of diagnostic tests.
+- Understand the role(s) of diagnostic tests.

-- in collaboration with clients, monitor responses to therapeutic interventions;
+- In collaboration with clients, monitor responses to therapeutic interventions.

 Evaluation